radioactive11/HealthBridge/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-The aim of **Project HealthBridge** is to make the interaction of patients and doctors **seamless**, **convinient** and **more organized**.
+The aim of **Project HealthBridge** is to make the interaction of patients and doctors **seamless**, **convenient** and **more organized**.
 This platform is built keeping in mind the problems and hassles one has to face while using any medical facility via hospitals.

 :face_with_thermometer: **Here's what we provide for patients**: